naube20/Slowpoke/README.md

 Spotlight - Implemented a point-like light source which effects at least one game-object.

-Procedural Solid Texture - Generates a texture using randomly selected imputs.
+Procedural Solid Texture - Generates a texture using randomly selected inputs.

 Ground Zero - Created an infinite ground plane.